elyanaqwc/bullbear.ai/README.md

 ## Features

-- **Tweet Retrieval**: The backend fetches tweets in real-time using the Rettiwt API.
+- **Tweet Retrieval**: The backend fetches tweets using the Rettiwt API.
 - **Sentiment Analysis**: The collected tweets are analyzed for financial sentiment using a fine-tuned FinBERT model.
 - **Stock Ticker Extraction**: Extracts stock tickers from the tweets using the Gemini API for analysis.
-- **Data Storage**: All collected tweets and sentiment data are stored in MongoDB for further analysis.
+- **Data Storage**: All collected tweets and sentiment data are stored in MongoDB.
 - **Frontend**: A responsive React app to visualize sentiment trends, stock tickers, and tweet data.